 Create a data table for each table's strength test.
-There is a chart on the next page you can use to do this.
 After the initial build, the tables will be tested/ evaluated based on their strength.
 A series of one-half pound wood blocks will be placed on the center of the table until the table either collapses or supports a total mass of 10 pounds.
 Design teams can then use draft paper and pencil to draw out a redesign with improved strength of the structure in mind.